The Revolvers from Lake Orion, 1966 to 1967

 Rounded out with guitarist Don Hales and drummer Stan Burger, the Revolvers frequently appeared at Club Limberlost in Leonard, Michigan, just outside of Detroit.
 One of the Revolvers’ gigs at the Limberlost — which hosted many gigs by the more-established SRC, the MC 5, and the Rationals — was as a prestigious undercard to Panic & the Pack opening for a-soon-to-be-signed-to Capitol Records’ SRC.

-While Stan Burger’s later musical exploits are forgotten, the Ortonville-born Don Hales graced the stages of Lake Orion’s Royal Oak Inn and Waterford’s 300 Bowl with Jacob’s Folly.
+While Stan Burger came to join the Shaggs, recording a one-off single for Capitol Records, the Ortonville-born Don Hales graced the stages of Lake Orion’s Royal Oak Inn and Waterford’s 300 Bowl with Jacob’s Folly (since confirmed in a March 2024 interview with Stan Burger as Jacob’s Kelly).

-Madrigal, out back behind the Silverbell Hideout, 1968.
+Madrigal, behind the Silverbell Hideout, 1968.
 Left to Right: Ted Pearson (tree), Don Hales (bass), and Jim Roland (vest; drums), and Ray Campbell (guitars; keys).
 Courtesy of Tom Welscher.

-Future Phantom (aka Walpurgis) drummer Marty Blair, then on keyboards, second from right, with The Whereabouts.
+Left: Future Walpurgis and Phantom (aka Walpurgis) drummer Marty Blair, then on keyboards, second from right, with The Whereabouts.

-Upon more line-up changes — and with only Ted Pearson and Harold Beardsley from the original the Revolvers — Madrigal became Walpurgis in 1970.
-Under the new moniker, Walpurgis (for a time as Walpergis) shared the stage with SRC on August 19, 1970, at the Birmingham, Palladium with Julia (a Bob Seger-associated act) on the bill.
+Upon more line-up changes — and with only Ted Pearson and Harold Beardsley from the original the Revolvers remaining — Madrigal became Walpurgis in 1970.
+Under the new moniker (for a time as Walpergis), they shared the stage with SRC on August 19, 1970, at the Birmingham, Palladium with Julia (a Bob Seger-associated act) on the bill.

 Upon the return of Jim Roland, and the addition of ex-Downtown Clergy keyboardist Russ Klatt, Walpurgis signed with Punch Andrews’s Hideout Productions.
 Rechristened as Phantom by Andrews, they recorded the 1974 Capitol Records release Phantom’s Divine Comedy: Part 1.
 Marty Blair, now a drummer, was a brief, non-recording member of Phantom.